runemadsen/runemadsen-2012/writings/printing-code/index.md

 Printing Code 2012
 ==================

+**Dislaimer: These pages are slides and notes for my lectures for this class.
+They are not by any means edited for clarity or proofread for mistakes.**

 **Printing Code** is a graduate course taught at the Interactive Telecommunications Program during the fall 2012 semester.
 In this course students explore the use of computational techniques to produce physical prints, focusing on the intersection between graphic design and code.
 Class time will be divided between exploring design topics like colors, grids and typefaces, and applying these towards computational topics like randomization, repetition and generative form.

 Weekly readings include relevant writings from the history of graphic design ([Josef Muller-Brockmann](http://bit.ly/KR2jkA), [Paul Rand](http://bit.ly/KzNyhy)), articles from the history of computation ([Vannevar Bush](http://bit.ly/9Zat9h), [Douglas Englebart](http://bit.ly/B4HDX)) and everything in between ([Sol Lewitt](http://bit.ly/BX1iy), [Edward Tufte](http://bit.ly/49i1Xj)).